pillaiharish/network-packet-analyser/README.md

 I have a Mac connected to the Internet.
 Want to keep a track of the websites that I visit.
 A Golang code running on the background which will help me to keep count of the number of times I have visited a website is captured.
 Also I have a monitor list which will monitor the domains I want to observe and flag them separately when visited along with its frequency.

 ## Pass the interface name
 Find out the active interface which is serving network traffic.
 It can be Wi-Fi or Ethernet interface.
 For me it is en0 on which I am connected on my home wifi.
 Since this code captures packets on interface, the main.go should run on root permissions.
-The terminal logs will print the domain names.
-The UI will load the visited domains traffic and the malware domains.
-The malware domains are the domains which are visited domains and also in the monitor

 ```bash
 sudo go run src/main.go en0
 ```
+The terminal logs will print the domain names.
+The UI will load the visited domains traffic and the malware domains.
+The malware domains are the domains which are visited domains and also in the [monitor list](https://github.com/pillaiharish/network-packet-analyser/blob/main/monitor_list.txt)

 ## Building the project
 ```bash